-- All electricity must be switched off. - Make sure that the motor switch is also switched off and locked in the "off" position. - Pneumatic and/or hydraulic power must be disconnected and any pressure accumulation released. - Products being transported should be, if possible, removed from the conveyor chain. - Staff affected must be informed that maintenance work is being undertaken.
+- All electricity must be switched off. - Make sure that the motor switch is also switched off and locked in the "off" position. - Pneumatic and/or hydraulic power must be disconnected and any pressure accumulation released. - Products being transported should, if possible, be removed from the conveyor chain. - Staff affected must be informed that maintenance work is being undertaken.